-Chapel alternatives - Students who have completed 30 or more hours at Baylor and who have also completed one semester of traditional Chapel may petition through the Office of Spiritual Life to fulfill their second semester requirement through one of the following alternatives, usually either prayer services or small group experiences: Vespers at the Spiritual Life Center, Christian formation practices (small group), evening or morning prayer (in several locations), Discernment Groups, or university mission trips.
+Chapel alternatives - Students who have completed one semester of traditional Chapel may petition through the Office of Spiritual Life to fulfill their second semester requirement through one of the following alternatives, usually either prayer services or small group experiences: Vespers at the Spiritual Life Center, Christian formation practices (small group), evening or morning prayer (in several locations), Discernment Groups, or university mission trips.
 These alternatives may differ slightly from one semeter to the next and they each require a different level of engagement than does traditional Chapel attendance.

 classification - An undergraduate student who has completed fewer than 30 semester hours is classified as a freshman, a student with 30-59 hours is a sophomore, a student with 60-89 hours is a junior, and a student with at least 90 completed hours is a senior.
 Only completed hours and not hours currently in progress are used to determine a student's current classification.
 All completed hours on record at Baylor, whether earned at Baylor or elsewhere, are used to determine classification.

 CLEP - The College Level Examination Program offers tests by subject that allow students to qualify for college credit (for example, a score of 54 on the CLEP Principles of Macroeconomics test qualifies for ECO 2307 credit at Baylor.)
 Unlike AP exams and SAT II exams, CLEP tests may be taken after the student matriculates at Baylor.
 CLEP tests and all other credit by exam are handled at Baylor by the Office of Institutional Research and Testing.

 closed class - A course that is closed, or "full", has reached the maximum enrollment set by the department offering the course.
 A student may elect to contact the class instructor or the department to seek special permission to enroll in a course which has closed.
-The department may or may not then consent to approve and issue a "closed class permit."
+The department may or may not then consent to approve and issue a "capacity override."